svvarik/winter-2022-challenge/README.md

 - Pictures show a title, date captured, and a small description

 ## Additional Features
+- Responsive Design
+    - Website is mobile friendly as well, and responds to screen size.
 - "See More"
     - Users can click see more to see an expanded description of the image.
 - Infinite scroll